DevExpress/devextreme-documentation/api-reference/30 Data Layer/Utils/applyChanges(data_changes_options).md

 ##### field(options?.immutable): Boolean
 If `true` (default), the source array remains unchanged; a new array with applied changes is returned.

-If `false`, changes are applied directly to the source array which is then returned.
+If `false`, changes are applied directly to the source array, which is then returned.

 ##### field(options?.keyExpr): String | Array<String>
 Specifies the key property (or properties) that provide(s) keys to locate data items.
+Default value: *"id"*
 ---

 #include common-demobutton with {